 In Barrington, the decision of charging a fee for bags will be up to the store owners, as it is in Westport.
 But with a bag ban everyone has more control over the costs and how they want to pay them.

-Tim Faulkner is the ecoRI News executive editor.
+Tim Faulkner is the senior reporter for ecoRI News.